Amir Khan (boxer): Awards and honours

 In January 2013, he was nominated for the Best at Sport award at the British Muslim Awards.
 In 2014, he was given Pride of Performance from the President of Pakistan.

-In May 2024, he was given an honorary rank of Captain by the Pakistan Army.
-In a video shared on his Instagram account, Khan thanked the army for the honour.
+In May 2024, he was given an honorary rank of Captain by the Pakistan Army: in a video shared on his Instagram account, Khan thanked the army for the honour.
+In September the same year, he received the Special Award for Philanthropy at the Asian Voice's Asian Achievers Awards for his charitable work and commitment to social causes through community-focused initiatives.